cakcora/chartalist/README.md

 Depending on the choice of the dataset argument, please refer to [#Datasets](#datasets) for the appropriate version argument.

-4. The corresponding dataset will be downloaded under the `data` folder in the working directory if not already when the script is ran and the Panda DataFrame can be used directly for processing.
+4. The corresponding dataset will be downloaded under the `data` folder in the working directory if not already when the script is ran and the Pandas DataFrame containing the dataset can be used directly for processing.

+> **_NOTE:_**  Due the large nature of certain datasets, only sample data will be downloaded by the dataloader.
+If the complete dataset is required, click on the link corresponding to the dataset of interest and manually download the data from our website.
+Replace the complete dataset with the sample dataset file under `data` and proceed as normal.

 ## Using Example Scripts